 Extend other AWS services with custom logic

-AWS Lambda allows you to add custom logic to AWS resources such as Amazon S3 buckets and Amazon DynamoDB tables, making it easy to apply compute to data as it enters or moves through the cloud.
+AWS Lambda allows you to add custom logic to AWS resources such as Amazon S3 buckets and Amazon DynamoDB tables, so you can easily apply compute to data as it enters or moves through the cloud.

 It is easy to get started with AWS Lambda.
 First, you create your function by uploading your code (or building it right in the Lambda console) and choosing the memory, timeout period, and AWS Identity and Access Management (IAM) role.
 Then, you specify the AWS resource to trigger the function, which can be a particular Amazon S3 bucket, Amazon DynamoDB table, or Amazon Kinesis stream.
-When the resource changes, Lambda will run your function, then launch and manage the compute resources as needed to keep up with incoming requests.
+When the resource changes, Lambda will run your function, launching and managing the compute resources as needed to keep up with incoming requests.

 Build custom backend services

-You can use AWS Lambda to create new backend services for your applications that are triggered on-demand using the Lambda API or custom API endpoints built using Amazon API Gateway.
+You can use AWS Lambda to create new backend application services triggered on demand using the Lambda application programming interface (API) or custom API endpoints built using Amazon API Gateway.
 Lambda processes custom events instead of servicing these on the client, helping you avoid client platform variations, reduce battery drain, and enable easier updates.

 Bring your own code

 Completely automated administration

 AWS Lambda manages all the infrastructure to run your code on highly available, fault tolerant infrastructure, freeing you to focus on building differentiated backend services.
 With Lambda, you never have to update the underlying operating system (OS) when a patch is released, or worry about resizing or adding new servers as your usage grows.
-AWS Lambda seamlessly deploys your code, does all the administration, maintenance, and security patches, and provides built-in logging and monitoring through Amazon CloudWatch.
+AWS Lambda seamlessly deploys your code, handles all the administration, maintenance, and security patches, and provides built-in logging and monitoring through Amazon CloudWatch.

 Built-in fault tolerance